Loading…

 1. Legal structure and ownership

-Buzzacott LLP is a limited liability partnership registered in England and Wales and is owned by its members.
-As at 30 September 2023, there were 32 individuals who were members.
+Buzzacott LLP is a limited liability partnership registered in England and Wales and is owned and controlled by a subset of its members who have voting rights in the LLP (the firm’s “Equity Partners”).
+As at 30 September 2024, there were 22 Equity Partners.
 The Firm operates from a single office in London.

 2. PrimeGlobal

-The Firm is a member of PrimeGlobal, an association of independent accounting firms, comprised of more than 300 independent public accounting firms in over 100 countries.
+The Firm is a member of PrimeGlobal, an association of independent accounting firms, composed of more than 300 independent public accounting firms in over 100 countries.

 PrimeGlobal provides its independent member firms with tools and resources to help them furnish superior accounting, auditing, tax and management services to clients around the globe.
 Through PrimeGlobal connections, independent member firms offer the strength and capabilities of a large, worldwide organisation with technical depth and geographic reach impossible for a local firm alone.